gonum/gonum/CONTRIBUTING.md

 ## The Gonum Repositories

-Here are the current repositories for the gonum project.
+Here are the current repositories for the Gonum project.
 If code you want to contribute doesn't quite fit in any of them, then please start a discussion on the [mailing list](https://groups.google.com/forum/#!forum/gonum-dev).
 Code can be found at [github.com/gonum/](https://github.com/gonum/)\<repo\>, and documentation at godoc.org/github.com/gonum/\<repo\>.